dnth/dnth.github.io/content/blog/talk_tfdl_deploying_dl_without_tears/index.md

 + [How to Deploy Object Detection Models on Android with Flutter.](https://dicksonneoh.com/portfolio/how_to_deploy_od_models_on_android_with_flutter/)

 #### 📱 Edge Deployment
-Edge deployment is a setting where the trained DL model is place on a physical hardware where the data is collected.
+Edge deployment is a setting where the trained DL model is placed on a physical computing hardware (also known as edge device) where the data is collected.

-I shared how I trained a state-of-the-art object detection model, YOLOX to accurately detect license plate on Malaysian vehicles.
-I also shared how I optimize the model to run 10x faster (at 50 FPS) on a CPU using the OpenVINO toolkit.
+I shared how I trained a state-of-the-art object detection model, [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) to accurately detect license plates on Malaysian vehicles.
+I also shared how I optimize the model to run 10x faster (at 50 FPS) on a CPU using the [OpenVINO](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html) toolkit.

-I also briefly talked about an alternative to the OpenVINO toolkit which can accelerate inference up to 180 FPS using DeepSparse and SparseML library by Neural Magic.
+I briefly talked about an alternative to the OpenVINO toolkit which can accelerate inference up to 180 FPS using [DeepSparse](https://github.com/neuralmagic/deepsparse) and [SparseML](https://github.com/neuralmagic/sparseml/) library by [Neural Magic](https://neuralmagic.com/).

 The details can be found in the following posts: